ZhangPeizhou/BookStoreProject/README.txt

 PostgreSQL

 - Download:
-Download "Base_Code", "SQL" from GitHub.
+Download "Base_Code", "DataBase" from GitHub.

 - Preparation:
 Restore the "BookStoreProjectDB" using pgAdmin or PostgreSQL.